 If you are interested in becoming a mentor, or, if you are looking for a mentor, please visit the LSE’s Alumni Mentoring Network page.

 The Mentorship Sub-Committee has hosted CFLSE Speed Mentorship Night events, which bring together LSE alumni from different career stages to learn from one another and enhance opportunities for professional development.
 The goal of the event is to generate meaningful conversations about leadership and career development between alumni in small group settings.
 The majority of the evening is spent in four 20-minute roundtable discussions, that focus on different themes.
 The roundtable discussions are led by prominent members of the alumni community who take on the Mentor role for the night.
 Time for informal networking is also part of the program.
-Events have run in 2015 and 2016, and another Speed Mentorship Night is anticipated for 2017.
+Events have run in 2015, 2016 and 2017.
+Our next Speed Mentorship Night is anticipated for April 2018.

 Mentors in past events include:

-- Neil Desai, Director of Corporate Affiars at Magnetic Forensics
+- Neil Desai, Director of Corporate Affairs, Magnetic Forensics

-- Jacqui Henry, Executive Director at the Smile Sharing Community Foundation
+- Jacqui Henry, Executive Director, Smile Sharing Community Foundation

-- Valerie Midmer, Manager – Leadership Associate at TD
+- Valerie Midmer, Manager – Leadership Associate, TD Canada Trust

 - Michelle Ransom, Consultant, Shift Change LLC

-- Ken Rea, Professor Emeritus at the University of Toronto
+- Ken Rea, Professor Emeritus, University of Toronto

-- Mike Sutherland, principal, Dunrobin Consulting, and associate, First Class Partnerships
+- Mike Sutherland, Principal, Dunrobin Consulting – Associate, First Class Partnerships